BarbieGirls.com

 BarbieGirls.com was an online virtual world created by Mattel, based on the Barbie brand.
-It opened on April 24, 2007 and eventually closed on June 1, 2011.
+It opened on April 24, 2007, and eventually closed on June 1, 2011.
 International versions of the site closed on April 30, 2011.
 Mattel also released a line of MP3 players that looked like avatars from the website, these devices came with a free VIP membership for the site.

 History

 BarbieGirls.com opened on April 24, 2007.
 After two months, 3 million users had signed up.
-Mattel proclaimed the site to be "The fastest growing virtual world in history".
-The site was called "BarbieGirls BETA" for a while, until it eventually came out of beta.
-BarbieGirls was aimed primarily at young girls, so Mattel made it so that players were only allowed to play with a female avatar.
+Mattel proclaimed the site to be "the fastest growing virtual world in history."
+The site was called "BarbieGirls BETA" until it eventually came out of beta.
+Because BarbieGirls was aimed primarily at young girls, players were only allowed to play with a female avatar.

 The site had a huge community, with many active fansites dedicated to sharing info on the game.

 BarbieGirls.com eventually shut down on June 1, 2011.
-Players were given notice in advance, and VIP Memberships were refunded.
-The official reason Mattel gave for the closure of the site was "BarbieGirls.com is closing as the Barbie brand is exploring new opportunities where girls can experience the best of Barbie.
+Players were given notice in advance, and VIP memberships were refunded.
+The official reason Mattel gave for the closure of the site was, "BarbieGirls.com is closing as the Barbie brand is exploring new opportunities where girls can experience the best of Barbie.
 We are committed to providing girls with the best play experience both on and offline."
-The homepage encouraged users to join Stardoll, promising to give them free BarbieGirls inspired items for their avatar in the game.
+The homepage encouraged users to join Stardoll, promising to give them free BarbieGirls-inspired items for their avatar in the game.
 Three popular BarbieGirls games were uploaded to Barbie.com so they could be played after the closure.
 A folder containing images and wallpapers from BarbieGirls.com was also made available for download.

 Fans were upset with the closure.
 They created petitions to re-open the site, but none of them caught Mattel's attention.
 No plans have been made to re-open the site.
 The original URL for BarbieGirls redirects the user to Barbie.com.

 MP3 players

-A line of customisable BarbieGirls MP3 players were released in 2007.
+A line of customisable BarbieGirls MP3 players was released in 2007.
 They were designed to look like avatars from the game, with plastic clothes that could be interchanged.
 Extra fashion packs were available to get more outfits for the device.
 The player supported MP3 and WMA files that weren't protected by DRM.
-The device had 512MB of memory, with an SD Card slot to expand the storage space.
+The device had 512MB of memory, with an SD card slot to expand the storage space.
 A special 1GB version was also released.

 A disc was included with every device that allowed it to be registered with an account on BarbieGirls.com, to give the user a free VIP membership.
 A user with a BarbieGirls MP3 player was also allowed to become Best Friends with another user.